|Legler Systems Company|||||AP System|||||Contact Us|||||Help|||||Home||||

 16. Auxiliary data input involves processing multiple vendor invoice transactions in the import Transfer File using batch procedure AP13 to edit and add them to the online database.

-17. Source cobol programs have been revised to reference a new copy member (SLP310) for IBM AIX system call to execute the Unix chmod command when an output file is opened and the OPR-SYS-PARM field is set to "AIX".
+17. Cobol source programs have been revised to reference a new common Copy member (SLP310) for the IBM AIX system call to execute the Unix chmod command, when an output file is opened and the OPR-SYS-PARM field is set to "AIX".

 At month-end, procedure AP09 formats and creates General Journal Records.
 Depending on the setting of System-Option-04 (DB03), these General Journal Records are written to: (1) an export Transfer File for input to an external GL application or (2) directly into the online database for subsequent use by the Legler General Ledger System (optional).
 The General Journal Records contain dollar amounts associated with each GL expense account code assigned to vendor invoices and vendor payments in the AP System.

 Depending on the setting of System-Option-20 (DB03), the AP System formats and adds Check Records directly into the online database whenever vendor laser checks with check stub are printed by procedure AP06.
 These Check Records are referenced by the online Check Reconciliation System (optional) for monitoring issued and paid (by the bank) company checks.
 In addition, procedure DB18 can export these Check Records to a separate Text File of comma separated values (CSV File) for subsequent input to an external bank reconciliation application.

 The online Mailing List System (optional) imports Vendor Master Records (vendor names and vendor addresses) from the Accounts Payable System and creates new Name Address Records in the ML System (procedure ML09) for subsequent printing of vendor mailing labels and computer letters, as may be required.